-The Turner Family Foundation believes that a deeper affinity with the natural environment is established, developed and appreciated by experiencing nature.
+The Turner Family Foundation believes that a deeper affinity with the natural environment is established, developed and appreciated by experiencing nature first-hand.

-The Foundation seeks to nurture a love of Australia’s natural wonders through ecotourism ventures including:
+We seek to nurture a love of Australia’s natural wonders through eco tourism ventures including:

 Scenic Rim Trail

-Embark on a journey of exploration, discovery & adventure.
-After 20 years in the planning, the Spicers Scenic Rim 5-day walk is now open for bookings.
-The trail is a landmark ecotourism experience for Queensland and is only 1.5 hours from Brisbane.
+Embark on a journey of exploration, discovery and adventure.
+After years in the planning, the Spicers Scenic Rim five-day walk is now open.
+The trail is a landmark eco tourism experience for Queensland, located just 1.5 hours from Brisbane.

-A luxury guided walking experience that ventures through World Heritage Listed National Park, Gondwana Rainforest and through Spicers own reserves.
-Go on a journey to discover a place of untouched beauty, with unique and exclusive accommodation, spectacular views, soothing rainforests and rich cultural and natural heritage.
+This luxury guided walking experience ventures through World Heritage Listed National Park, Gondwana Rainforest and the Turner Family nature refuges.
+Guests journey to discover a place of untouched beauty, with unique and exclusive accommodation, spectacular views, soothing rainforests and rich cultural and natural heritage.

-The trail will traverse Main Range National Park, part of the unique Gondwana Rainforests of Australia World Heritage Area and include two new eco-camps.
+The trail traverses Main Range National Park, part of the unique Gondwana Rainforests of Australia World Heritage Area and includes two new eco-camps.

 Hidden Vale Adventure Park

-Hidden Vale Adventure Park (HVAP) at Grandchester near Ipswich brings a unique outdoor experience to the region, with a multi-use 110 plus kilometre trail network for mountain bike riders, runners and walkers, winding through the expansive 12000 acre Nature Refuge property.
+Hidden Vale Adventure Park (HVAP) is a unique outdoor experience with a multi-use 110-plus kilometre trail network for mountain bike riders, runners and walkers, winding through the expansive Hidden Vale property.

-Users sign in and out at the HVAP Trail-head where you collect a map, and then you have a world-class trail network at your disposal to explore, with great bush scenery, kangaroos for company, and even passing by an abandoned light plane.
+Users sign in and out at the HVAP Trail-head, collect a map, and then enjoy a world-class trail network with great bush scenery, kangaroos for company, and even passing by an abandoned light plane.
 On return you have access to Spicers’ top-quality food and beverage options.

-The Adventure Park is going through a three-stage expansion to be completed mid 2020, and it hosts events on the property through Epic Events Management.
+The Adventure Park also hosts mountain biking and trail run events through Epic Events Management.
 You can participate in timed rides and races and even set up camp during the events, making it perfect for a family-friendly getaway.

-Spicers Hidden Vale and the Turner Family Foundation are delighted to offer Spicers house guests a unique opportunity to see koalas in the wild on the Old Hidden Vale property.
+Spicers Hidden Vale and the Turner Family Foundation are delighted to offer Spicers guests a unique opportunity to see koalas in the wild.

 Koalas have been declared as vulnerable in Queensland and New South Wales under the Environmental Protection and Biodiversity Act.

-Old Hidden Vale has a population of koalas that are being studied by the Turner Family Foundation to research what dangers they face and how our land management practices can ensure their survival and prosperity long into the future.
+The Hidden Vale koala population is being studied by leading researchers supported by the Turner Family Foundation.
+We are learning more about the dangers koalas face and how our land management practices can ensure their survival and prosperity long into the future.